semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 Fork our repository and make a pull request; we'll contact you about signing our Contributor License Agreement (CLA).
 Install pre-commit (see [installing pre-commit](#installing-pre-commit)) and make a pull request to the [rules repository](https://github.com/returntocorp/semgrep-rules) with two files:
 1. The semgrep pattern (as YAML file).
 2. The test file (with the file extension of the language or framework).
-The test file must contain at least one true positive and one true negative test case in order to get approved.
-See [Tests](#tests) section of this document for more information.
+The test file must contain at least one true positive and one true negative test case to be approved.
+See the [Tests](#tests) section of this document for more information.

 See an example of a [pull request](https://github.com/returntocorp/semgrep-rules/pull/1728/files) to the rules repository.
 Pull requests require the approval of at least one maintainer and successfully passed [CI jobs](https://github.com/returntocorp/semgrep-rules/actions).